Types of Built-In Functions

 • These functions are used to evaluate different conditions.

-• The summary of Logical Functions in tabular forms are –
+• The summary of Logical Functions in tabular form is –

 Function Description Example Result